pkarsy/rfboot/help/Differences-with-arduino-bootloaders.md

-As software outside of this repository is evolving rapidly, some of these comparisons may be outdated when you are reading this.
+As software outside of this repository is evolving, some of these comparisons may be outdated/incorrect when you are reading this.

 # differences with optiboot / atmegaboot